gabrie30/ghorg/README.md

 1. To configure with bitbucket you will need to create a new [app password](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html) and update your `$HOME/.config/ghorg/conf.yaml` or use the (--token, -t) and (--bitbucket-username) flags.
 1. Update [SCM type](https://github.com/gabrie30/ghorg/blob/master/sample-conf.yaml#L54-L57) to `bitbucket` in your `ghorg/conf.yaml` or via cli flags
+1. See [examples/bitbucket.md](https://github.com/gabrie30/ghorg/blob/master/examples/bitbucket.md) on how to run

 #### PAT/OAuth token

 1. Create a [PAT](https://confluence.atlassian.com/bitbucketserver/personal-access-tokens-939515499.html)
 1. Set the token with `GHORG_BITBUCKET_OAUTH_TOKEN` in your `$HOME/.config/ghorg/conf.yaml` or using the `--token` flag.
 Make sure you do not have `--bitbucket-username` set.
 1. Update SCM TYPE to `bitbucket` in your `ghorg/conf.yaml` or via cli flags
+1. See [examples/bitbucket.md](https://github.com/gabrie30/ghorg/blob/master/examples/bitbucket.md) on how to run

 ## How to Use